komodo108/space.trash/README.md

     "containers": [
       {
         "container": {
-          "type": "test", // This must be the prefix of a class name in level.container "x": 34,
+          "type": "container", // This must be the prefix of a class name in level.container "x": 1,
-          "y": 24
+          "y": 1
         }
       }
     ]
   },

+  // [OPTIONAL] An array of all enemies in the level, position and type must be given "enemies": [
+      {
+        "enemy": {
+          "type": "enemy", // This must be the prefix of a class name in level.enemy "x": 1,
+          "y": 1
+        }
+      }
+    ],

-  // The win condition must be the prefix of a class name in level.win "win": "test",
+  // The win condition must be the prefix of a class name in level.win "win": "win",

   // The position which the bot will spawn at
   "bot": {